mike-sierra/deotp/02_navigate.md

         $ man open

-    The doc displays in a _paging_ mode.
+    The documentation displays in a _paging_ mode.
 Type a space character to go to the next screen, or type `q` to quit out of it.

+    The `man` documentation is often very detailed and obscure, so don't worry if it's difficult to read.
+It's mostly a great way to learn about useful options, such as this one which simply opens the containing folder in the Finder and selects the file as if you had clicked on it:

+        $ open -R file.html

     - _manual_ page
     - _paging_